 The Plumed Horse • Saratoga, Calif. • 2015

 Though the wine program excels in a number of regions, from California to Italy to Germany, Champagne is a must at the Plumed Horse.
-There are nearly 150 options to choose from, some of which are available by the glass from a Champagne cart that’s wheeled through the dining room.
+There are over 100 options to choose from, some of which are available by the glass from a Champagne cart that’s wheeled through the dining room.

 PM & Vänner • Växjö, Sweden • 2017